thelkarsumit/project-repo/ansible/document/02_ssh_public_key_permissions.md

-For your Ansible setup, here's how you should handle SSH keys:
-1. Control VM (Ansible Server):
-   This is the machine where Ansible will run the playbooks (often called the "Ansible Control Node").
-2. Managed VMs (Target Hosts):
-   These are the VMs where the playbooks will be executed by Ansible.

-Summary:
-- Need to make changes in /etc/sudoers file at suername ALL=(ALL:ALL) NOPASSWD:ALL
+# Ansible Setup for SSH Key-based Authentication

+This document outlines the steps required to set up Ansible with SSH key-based authentication for managing remote VMs.
+It includes the process for configuring both the Control VM (Ansible Server) and Managed VMs (Target Hosts) for secure connectivity.

+## Summary

+- Modify the `/etc/sudoers` file to include `username ALL=(ALL:ALL) NOPASSWD:ALL`.
-- Generate the SSH key pair on the Control VM.
+- Generate an SSH key pair on the Control VM.
-- Copy the public key (`ansible_key.pub`) to the `~/.ssh/authorized_keys` file on each Managed VM.**
+- Copy the public key (`ansible_key.pub`) to the `~/.ssh/authorized_keys` file on each Managed VM.
 - Configure Ansible to use the private key (`ansible_key`) for SSH authentication.
-- On Both Control VM and Managed VMs needs to make changes on sshd_config file.
+- Modify the `sshd_config` file on both the Control VM and Managed VMs.
-- Test the connection, then run your playbook.
+- Test the connection and then run the Ansible playbook.

----------------------------------------------XXXXX---------------------------------------------------------------------------

-Where to Generate SSH Keys
+## Where to Generate SSH Keys

-You will generate the SSH key pair on the Control VM.(the machine from which Ansible is run), and then use the public key to authenticate to the Managed VMs.
+You will generate the SSH key pair on the Control VM (the machine from which Ansible is run), and then use the public key to authenticate to the Managed VMs.

-Steps to Generate and Use the SSH Key:
+## Steps to Generate and Use the SSH Key

-1. Generate the SSH Key Pair on the Control VM
+### 1. Generate the SSH Key Pair on the Control VM

 - Open a terminal on the Control VM (where Ansible is running).
 - Run the following command to generate an SSH key pair: